MyNamesLex/Search-For-A-Star-2022/README.md

 ### Results

-The results of this game jam and the game itself can be found <a href="https://itch.io/jam/games-programming-challenge-2022/rate/1344072">here</a>
+The results of this game jam, the entirity of the feedback and the game itself can be found <a href="https://itch.io/jam/games-programming-challenge-2022/rate/1344072">here</a>

 I was notified that I did not win and was told I performed above average in both the C++ programming test and the game and missed out on being a finalist by a few points which is unfortunate but I had a fun time developing this game and with the entire experience.